IN conversation: Ali Smith and Gillian Beer

 Sunday 12 November 2017, 2.00 pm

 We are delighted to offer an afternoon with acclaimed author Ali Smith, in conversation with brilliant scholar Dame Gillian Beer. £15.00.
 Includes tea and coffee.
 Bookings here.
 Ali Smith's new novel, Winter, will be just out: details here.

 Ali Smith is the acclaimed author of many novels and collections of stories.
 She has been shortlisted several times for the Booker Prize and in 2015 she won the Bailey Women's Prize for Fiction and the Goldsmiths Prize for How to Be Both.
 Her topical novel Autumn has been shortlisted for the 2017 Booker Prize.
 She is patron of the refugee support project, Refugee Tales.
-Her new novel Winter is due to be published early November 2017.
+Her new novel Winter was published early November 2017.

 Free Love and Other Stories (1995)